 To track and comply with other applicable laws and regulations, we continually monitor industry association forums and guidance, as well as data protection-focused resources.
 We also have an external Compliancy Officer who assists with the adoption of the latest changes.

-A minimum age of 13 is required to register for our panel.
-Full Circle’s collection and processing of teens’ personal data follows the same ISO-approved processes as that for adults.
-We also adhere vigilantly to COPPA laws, as well as all industry best standards, including ESOMAR, EU Safe Harbor and Insights (formally CASRO and the MRA).
+A minimum age of 18 is required to register for our panel.
+We adhere vigilantly to COPPA laws, as well as all industry best standards, including ESOMAR, EU Safe Harbor and Insights Association.

 Full Circle has integrated measures into its systems and processes to address the requirements of “data protection by design”.
 This includes participant-facing applications, data processing and data governance activities.